AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates

 \section{Acknowledgments}

-We thank Sandra Faber, Eric Gawiser, Philip Hopkins, and Rebecca Smethurst for useful feedback and discussions.
-CL and KI acknowledge the support of the Dunlap Institute for Astronomy \& Astrophysics.
-Support for KI was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51508 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
-HIM acknowledges a support grant from the Joint Committee ESO-Government of Chile (ORP 028/2020).
-SFS thanks the support of the PAPIIT-DGAPA AG100622 project.
+We thank the anonymous referee for their careful review and insightful comments.
+We would also like to thank Sandra Faber, Eric Gawiser, Philip Hopkins, and Rebecca Smethurst for useful feedback and discussions.
+C.L. and K.G.I. acknowledge the support of the Dunlap Institute for Astronomy \& Astrophysics.
+Support for K.G.I. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51508 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+H.I.M. acknowledges a support grant from the Joint Committee ESO-Government of Chile (ORP 028/2020).
+S.F.S. thanks the support of the PAPIIT-DGAPA AG100622 project.